zepingyu0512/zepingyu0512.github.io/_pages/about.md

    I develop methods to identify specific neurons or weights responsible for different capabilities, enabling targeted parameter change such as model editing and merging.

-   - [arXiv 2025.01](https://arxiv.org/pdf/2501.14457): Locate-then-edit for neuron-level model editing, to reduce gender bias and improve general ability.
+   - [arXiv 2025.01](https://arxiv.org/pdf/2501.14457): Locate-then-edit for neuron-level model editing, to reduce gender bias and improve LLMs' general ability.
-   - [arXiv 2025.05](https://arxiv.org/pdf/2505.16703): Locate-then-merge for post-training (visual instruction tuning), to mitigate catastrophic forgetting and improve multimodal ability.
+   - [arXiv 2025.05](https://arxiv.org/pdf/2505.16703): Locate-then-merge for post-training (visual instruction tuning), to mitigate catastrophic forgetting and improve MLLMs' language ability and multimodal ability.

 I am actively seeking a Research Scientist position starting in late 2026 or early 2027.
 Please feel free to contact me at **zepingyu@foxmail.com** if you are interested in working together.